Sign up for BitLaunch and use Linux performance monitoring tools to keep an eye on your server.

 While multi-VPS management tools like Cockpit provide a nice overview of system performance, there’s something to be said for getting down on the ground and examining things in more detail.
 We’re going to dive into some of the most useful command-line tools that are beneficial for any sysadmin, game server host, or WordPress user

-Use Top or Htop to monitor system processes
+Use Top or Htop for system process monitoring

-Top is a trusty command that will be known to many sysadmins and regular users alike.
+Top is a trusty Linux performance monitoring command that will be known to many sysadmins and regular users alike.
 Similarly to System Monitor in GUI-based distros, it returns a live list of processes and their CPU and memory usage.
 It also shows the time running and the command associated with them.

 Meanwhile, the top of the output shows the total number of tasks, free and reserved memory, a total CPU usage percentage, and more.
 This often makes it the first point of call for general monitoring, though that’s also thanks to its memorability.

 If you’re happy to install third-party performance monitoring tools, Htop offers similar functionality but also integrates some more advanced features and makes management a lot more user-friendly.
 You can install and use it with: